 Scissors or Paper Cutter

-	- Download our free You Spice Up My Life Printable, open in Adobe Acrobat, and print on cardstock paper (you can also use regular printer paper if that’s all you have available).
+- Download our free You Spice Up My Life Printable, open it in Adobe Acrobat, and print on cardstock paper (you can also use regular printer paper if that’s all you have available).

 - Punch one hole in each card.

 - Pull one end of the ribbon through the hole and tie it into a knot to form a bow on each card.

 - Use a piece of tape to tape your card to your spicy snack.

 What do you think of our Valentine’s creation?
 If spicy is not for you, check out all of our Valentine’s posts.